erickaugustor/Data-Scientist/project-blog/README.md

 ## Results<a name="results"></a>

 The results of the research was published on a [post](https://medium.com/@erick.augustoramos/happiness-across-the-world-the-impact-o-social-aspects-on-happiness-of-their-people-735ae0eb1474) available on Medium with all the graphs ploted and the resume about it.

+It's also possible to verify the complete research of the dataset on the [Jupyter Notebook](https://github.com/erickaugustor/Data-Scientist/blob/main/project-blog/analyse.ipynb).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>